Breakups leave us in a fragile state.

 It’s easy to judge these actions as immature.
 But you can see the hurt in them, and the fastest (but not easiest) way to get over someone is to get that needed attention from someone else.

 I’m no relationship coach.
 But here’s something I think that everyone going through a breakup needs to hear:

 It’s not you.
 And it’s not your ex either.
 It’s both of you, and the relationship didn’t work out because the pieces didn’t fit together, or there wasn’t enough effort to try and fit those pieces together.

-You don’t need to post on Facebook pictures of you with other women/men.
+You don’t need to post on Facebook pictures of you with new love interests.
 You don’t need to prove to anyone that you’re worth being with.
 You do need to give yourself some goddamn space and time to reflect and work on yourself.
 You are already a great catch.
 The only validation you need is from yourself.

 That’s why the hardest thing to do sometimes, is nothing at all.

 It actually takes strength to do nothing, resisting the urge of caving in to the emotional band-aid of the “getting over someone by getting under someone else” approach.

 Recognizing that a lot of my thoughts were driven by a need for validation forced me to look at the relationship, and my past relationships, in a different light.
 The thoughts changed::

 I hope she gives herself enough space and time to fully heal

 I hope she takes the lessons from this relationship into the next